sourcegraph/langur/OLD_README.md

 # hyperpolyglot
 ### A fast programming language detector.
-Hyperpolyglot is a fast programming language detector written in Rust based on Github's [Linguist](https://github.com/github/linguist) Ruby library.
+Hyperpolyglot is a fast programming language detector written in Rust based on GitHub's [Linguist](https://github.com/github/linguist) Ruby library.
 Hyperpolyglot supports detecting the programming language of a file or detecting the programming language makeup of a directory.
 For more details on how the language detection is done, see the [Linguist](https://github.com/github/linguist) [README](https://github.com/github/linguist/blob/master/README.md).

 ### CLI
 **Installing**